Retrieval-Augmented Generation for Natural Language Processing: A Survey: NLP Tasks

 \subsection{Dialogue Systems}

-Dialogue systems, also known as conversational agents or chatbots, are designed to simulate conversation with human users, either in text or speech form.
+\edit{ \textbf{Task Characteristics.} } Dialogue systems, also known as conversational agents or chatbots, are designed to simulate conversation with human users, either in text or speech form.
 These systems can be categorized into two main types: task-oriented systems~\citep{ra_pdg}, which assist users in completing specific tasks such as booking tickets or ordering food, and open-domain systems, which aim to carry on a general conversation on a wide range of topics~\citep{ra_hc}.
 The core challenge in developing effective dialogue systems lies in understanding user intent, maintaining context, and generating coherent, relevant responses.

-Existing works improve the dialogue system with RAG mostly via the concatenation-based methods.
+\edit{ \textbf{Technique Summary.} } Existing works improve the dialogue system with RAG mostly via the query-based fusions.
 Some works~\citep{21acl-mamd, 23acl-refpydst, 23neurips-selfmem} concatenate the retrieved history conversations with current inputs.
 Other works~\citep{21tacl-kif, 23acl-recap, 23neurips-selfmem} first leverage an encoder to encode the history responses, then feed the concatenated embeddings into a decoder to generate new responses.

+\edit{ \textbf{Challenges and Failure Modes.} Dialogue systems operate under multi-turn context accumulation, making retrieval augmentation challenging in selecting what to retrieve (history, profile, external knowledge) without overwhelming the context window or harming conversational flow, while also respecting privacy and latency requirements.
+In this setting, failure modes commonly manifest as: (1) stale or incorrect memory grounding, which causes inconsistencies across turns, (2) evolution of user intent, where user intent may change dynamically during the conversation. }